 7 tax deductible charity gifts to boost your refund

-Donating to charity is a great way to give back to get back.
-Your donation will help children and communities in need, while reducing your taxable income, which means you’ll get a nice boost on your tax return.
+Donations of $2 or more to charity are tax deductible and a great way to give back to get back.
+Your donation will help children living in poverty and their communities while reducing your taxable income, which means you’ll get a nice boost on your tax return.

 But, we understand that you may want to know how your money is spent.
-You worked hard to earn it, and when donating, you want to be sure it’s actually helping the children and communities you care about.
+You worked hard to earn it, and when making a tax deductible charity donation, you want to be sure it’s actually helping the children and communities you care about.

 In rural communities, safe drinking water isn’t always accessible to the most vulnerable families.
 Drinking from creeks or open wells can cause young children to come down with diarrhoea, fever and other easily preventable health conditions.

-When you gift a water filter, you help a family in a remote village keep their children healthy, and to grow up strong.
+When you donate a share of a deepwater borehole system, you and other like-minded people could help a school or community in a remote village to keep their children safe and healthy.

 3. Donate a goat to a family

+Goats make a great charity gift as they are easy animals to raise in harsh climates.
 They produce milk for mothers to feed their children and their manure is great for small gardens, providing families living in poverty with a valuable source of nutrition.
-Families can also sell goats milk to supplement the household income.
+Families can also sell the goat milk to supplement their household income.

 5. Donate school supplies

-Families that can’t afford to pay for school materials may pull their children out of school altogether.
-A school kit is a collection of essentials that every child needs to succeed in school.
+Families that can’t afford to pay for school materials may pull their children out of school.
+You can donate a school supplies set, which is a collection of essentials that every child needs to support them to stay and succeed in school.

-One of our school kits contains a school uniform, a bag, books, pens and pencils, everything they need to stay in school.
+One of our school supplies sets contains a bag, books, pens and pencils.

-New shoes is a simple luxury many children in poverty can’t afford.
-Quality shoes enables children in the communities where we work to participate in sporting programs, which means they’ll be able to lead fitter lives, and enjoy the childhood they need.
+A warm blanket and pillow are a simple luxury that many children living in poverty can’t afford.
+Quality bedding enables children in the communities where we work to sleep comfortably, which means they’ll be able to have increased energy to study and enjoy the childhood they need.

-One child under five dies from malaria every minute.
+One child under five dies from malaria every two minutes.
 Mosquito nets protect children and their families at night from insect bites, which spread malaria and other illnesses.
-When you choose malaria nets as your charity gift, we provide families in the communities where we work with 10 nets.
+When you choose mosquito nets as a charity gift, you’re providing a cost-effective way to save lives.

-Buy a charity gift to boost your tax return
+Donate a tax deductible charity gift to boost your tax return

-There’s many ways to give back and get back more on your tax return.
-For us, charity gifts are a way to give that lets you choose where your money is spent, and helps the children and families that need it most.
+There are many ways to give back and get back more on your tax return.
+Donating to a charity can be a great way to give someone special a meaningful gift, and also help children and families that need it most.